See our '2026 Sauna & Ice Bath Brochure'

 Here’s the thing: pouring water on hot sauna rocks – what the Finns call löyly (which I still apparently pronounce wrong, according to Patrick) – is one of the best parts of using a traditional sauna.
 That burst of steam hits your skin, the room suddenly feels ten degrees hotter, and you get that satisfying hiss that makes you feel like you’re doing something properly Finnish.
 But there’s a technique to it.
 Get it wrong consistently, and you’re paying for it eventually.

 Electric sauna heaters have heating elements – usually stainless steel coils or tubes – sitting beneath or between the rocks.
 These elements run extremely hot.
-When cold water hits them directly, you get rapid thermal shock: the metal expands and contracts suddenly, and over time, this causes cracking, warping, and failure.
+When cold water hits them directly, rapid thermal shock occurs: the metal expands and contracts suddenly, and over time this causes cracking, warping, and failure.

 The rocks are the heroes here.
 They’re designed to absorb and store heat and handle thermal shock far better than metal ever could.
 Pour water correctly – onto the rocks, not the elements – and the stones flash that water into steam.
 In contrast, the elements stay dry and happy.